Victor-starr/Tasty-list/server/README.md

 - Recipes are stored in a MongoDB collection.
 - Users can only edit or delete recipes they own.
 - Recommendations are stored as an array of user IDs in each recipe document.
+- Favorites: Users can view and manage their recommended recipes.

 ### Search